rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 + ArchivesSpace REST API
 + Using Python 3 for interacting with the REST API
-+ More generally
-    + REST APIs as Data Sources
-    + Working with JSON data
 + Identifying helpful web resources for API work

 --